 Snow Peak's Kojin Grill: Review

-This post may contain affiliate links, meaning we get a commission if you decide to make a purchase through our links, at no cost to you.
+This post may contain affiliate links, meaning we may get a commission if you decide to purchase through our links, at no cost to you.

 For some time I'd been wanting Snow Peak's Kojin Grill.
 It started around Thanksgiving last year as I dreamed of being the kind of person who would smoke the turkey.
 For months it sat in my shopping cart after going to the Portland store only to find out that hey didn't carry it anymore.
 Eventually I decided it wasn't in the cards, Thanksgiving was a week away and I had no real idea how to even smoke a Turkey.
 My inexperiences with holiday meals ended up paying off, as a couple months later I found myself at the Archive Sale where two of the Kamado style grills were available - one of which immediately went it to my pile of things to take home.